mathesar-foundation/mathesar-wiki/team/worklogs/rajat.md

 dateCreated: 2023-07-10T13:57:01.782Z
 ---

+## 2023-08-09

+**TODO**

+- AIs from the "Next Release" milestone email.

+**Active**

+- Review Pavish's PR for shareable links
+- Follow up with i18n PRs review

+**Completed**

+- Replacing more translation strings in the FE codebase.
+(Might need a little more work depending on the current open PRs review feedback)

+## 2023-08-08

+**TODO**

+- AIs from the "Next Release" milestone email.

+**Active**

+- Replacing more translation strings in the FE codebase.
+- Follow up with i18n PRs review

+## 2023-08-07

+**TODO**

+- AIs from the "Next Release" milestone email.

+**Active**

+- Replacing more translation strings in the FE codebase.
+- Follow up with i18n PRs review

+**Completed**

+- Check-in for v0.1.3 release progress
+- Progress report for the i18n project.
+- Update pending worklogs
+- Send e-mail for i18n ESlint rule current state
+- Repo admin work

 ## 2023-08-04

 **TODO**

-- AIs from "Next Release" milestone email.
+- AIs from the "Next Release" milestone email.
-- Check v0.1.3 release progress
+- Check-in for the v0.1.3 release progress

 **Active**

-- Replacing more translations strings in the FE codebase.
+- Replacing more translation strings in the FE codebase.
 - Follow up with i18n PRs review

 **Completed**